clayford/BLR_in_R/README.md

 # Binary Logistic Regression in R

-Workshop materials for Fall 2022
+Workshop materials for Spring 2025